JJ/github-pr-contains-action/README.md

 The `bodyContains` variable will include the string that we want the body of the PR to include, such as checked items in a checklist; obviously `bodyDoesNotContain` will hold the opposite, what we don't want to see in the PR body.
 Any of them can have a `|` separated list of words or expressions.
 The PR will check it contains _any_ of the words in `bodyContains` and _none_ of the words in `bodyDoesNotContain`.

 Same pattern for `diff(Contains|DoesNotContain)`.
 Can be a word or list of words you want in the diff (for instance, you want it to _always_ change code so it contains a statement terminator) or don't want in the diff (for instance, you don't want it to include TODOs because people never ever _do_ them).
+If you want to allow check marks, remember to use a regex such as `x|X`, since both are admissible as such in a body.

-> These strings are unwittingly converted into regular expressions, so any regular expression will also work; `[]()+?*` are escaped so that things such as `[.]` work with the literal meaning.
-They can be left empty if you don't need that specific check.
+> These strings are unwittingly converted into regular expressions, so any
+> regular expression will also work; `[]()+?*` are escaped so that things such
+> as `[.]` work with the literal meaning.
+They can be left empty if you don't
+> need that specific check.
+This also implies that all these regex marks will
+> not be used as such, so avoid using things such as `[xX]` to indicate
+> alternatives.

-Finally, `waivedUsers` is a YAML array that contains the users that will be spared from running these checks; if the PR is triggered by one of those users, it will exit with a warning and with a green status.
+Finally, `waivedUsers` is a `|`-separated string of the users that will be spared from running these checks; if the PR is triggered by one of those users, it will exit with a warning and with a green status.
 By default, it has the value `["dependabot[bot]"]`.
 If you want to edit more and want to keep dependabot PRs from failing, add it to your list.

 An example is used as [.github/workflows/check-PRs-here.yaml](.github/workflows/check-PRs-here.yaml) in this repository as well as [this one, which is the one I use for testing](.github/workflows/pr.yaml).